GT-ARC/opaca-bpmn/README.md

 Now you can invoke these actions in the `POST invoke` routes.

 # BPMN Model Generation
 Also integrated into the editor is a Model Generator based on ProMoAI.
 When starting the editor, this tool enables you to define a business process in a prompt and let an LLM create the diagram for you.
-Additionally, you can also ask for changes or refinement at a later point.
+Additionally, you can ask for changes or refinement at a later point.

+At this point the model generation does not support `extensionElements`, so our custom properties have to be defined by hand.

 ## Building (as a whole)
 To build the project as a whole run the docker-compose (in the project root)